-- Faculty have attended workshops on a variety of topics related to basic skills and Adult Education, applying and sharing new research and ideas to both math and English Pathway classes and the CDCP program.
-For instance, several classes now incorporate online homework, though guidelines have been developed to make sure basic skills students are held accountable for critical thinking. - As part of its culture, College Skills consciously and consistently creates learningcentered environments, maintaining a high level of dialogue between instructors and students and amongstudents in classroom and labs. - Student support, such as teaching students how to find counselors, use tutorial services, manage their time, and communicate with teachers is part of the CSKLS course curriculum
+- Faculty have attended workshops on a variety of topics related to math, basic skills, Student Equity, and Adult Education, applying and sharing new research and ideas to both math and English Pathway classes and the CDCP program.
+For instance, several classes now incorporate online homework, though guidelines have been developed to make sure basic skills students are held accountable for critical thinking. - As part of its culture, College Skills consciously and consistently creates learningcentered environments, maintaining a high level of dialogue between instructors and students and among students in classroom and labs.

+• Student support, such as teaching students how to find counselors, use tutorial services, manage their time, and communicate with teachers is part of the CSKLS course curriculum.